Visible by Verizon

-Visible Service LLC, doing business as Visible by Verizon, and known simply as Visible (stylized as v˙s˙ble), is an American all-digital prepaid mobile virtual network operator (MVNO) and brand wholly-owned by Verizon.
-Launched in 2018, the carrier offers services on the Verizon network, with all services delivered via e-commerce and mobile apps using generative artificial intelligence, and no brick and mortar retail presence.
-Visible competes against T-Mobile's Metro by T-Mobile, AT&T's Cricket Wireless, and EchoStar's Boost Mobile in the major carrier prepaid segment.
+Visible Service LLC, doing business as Visible by Verizon, (stylized as v˙s˙ble), is an American all-digital prepaid mobile virtual network operator (MVNO) and brand wholly-owned by Verizon.
+Launched in 2018, the carrier offers services on the Verizon network, with all services delivered via e-commerce and mobile apps using generative AI, and no brick and mortar retail presence.

 Visible was recognized by J.D.
 Power in August 2024 for delivering the best purchase experience among value mobile virtual network operators.

 History

 Visible was launched by Verizon on May 10, 2018 without any prior announcement, promoting an unlimited plan for $40 per-month.
 At launch, the service was only available by invitation, and at the time, required users to register via the Visible app or its website.
 Once registered, Visible would send users a SIM card the next day and once installed, can access the network.
 In addition, only unlocked phones were available to be used at launch.

 In 2020, Verizon launched Yahoo!
 Mobile, an MVNO co-branded with the then-Verizon owned Yahoo! web portal; the service was identical to that of Visible, but with the addition of Yahoo!
 Mail Pro.
 The service was discontinued on August 31, 2021, with customers being directed to Visible.

 In May 2021, long-time Verizon executive Angie Klein became CEO of Visible.
 In November 2022, following its acquisition of TracFone Wireless, Verizon's prepaid and value brands were brought under a new Verizon Value division led by Klein.
 In June 2022, Visible was rebranded as Visible by Verizon.